 Another area to examine is the models’ capacity for domain and/or stylistic adaptation.
-An LLM fine-tuned on general web text might never see, say, legal contract sentences in both French and English in the same context.
+An LLM trained on general web text might never see, say, legal contract sentences in both French and English in the same context.
 Yet, globally, it learns the legal terminology and style in each language.
-The dual-origin view predicts the model can translate legal text reasonably well (by aligning the semantics of legal expressions learned separately in French and English), but if a specific provision was present verbatim in a training bilingual document, the model might output the known translation verbatim.
-In evaluations, this would appear as high accuracy on common legal phrases (perhaps even outperforming human translators on consistency) but occasional weird literalness or errors on clauses that require more creative lexical adaptation (since global learning doesn’t provide a direct template).
+The dual origin view predicts the model can translate legal text reasonably well (by aligning the semantics of legal expressions learned separately in French and English), but if a specific provision was present verbatim in a training bilingual document, the model might output the known translation verbatim.
+In evaluations, this would appear as high accuracy in common legal phrases (perhaps even outperforming human translators on consistency) but occasional weird literalness or errors on clauses that require more creative lexical adaptation (since global learning does not provide a direct template).
 Testing on domain-specific parallel sets that were not in the training mix (to our best knowledge) could reveal this pattern.
 If observed, it would further support the idea that LLMs have both a “memory” for seen translations and a more dynamic ability to translate via understanding.

 In sum, treating LLMs’ translation abilities as having dual origins---part “memory-based,” part emergent alignment---provides a plausible explanation for the mixture of fluent generalization and oddly specific translations these models produce.
 It also aligns with what we know about scaling laws and training data: bigger models behave more “multilingually general,” and small ones cling to their few examples.
 The three predictions above offer avenues to verify this account.
-In the next section, I add some details on how one might design experiments to \emph{operationalize} these predictions and more rigorously test the Local vs. Global learning hypothesis.
+In the next section, I add some details on how one might design experiments to \emph{operationalize} these predictions and more rigorously test the dual origin hypothesis.